This post contains affiliate links of products I recommend. Read my full disclosure statement.

 After reading about the life cycle of an apple, students create this fun Life Cycle of an Apple wheel.
 When you move the worm, it turns the wheel!

 Day 3: How We Eat Apples

 Students survey their classmates to find out their favorite way to eat apples and then graph the results.
-After reading a book about apple pies, students write about how to make an apple pie.
-This writing activity is FREE in my TPT store.
+After reading How to Make an Apple Pie and See the World, students write about how to make an apple pie.
+The apple pie writing template is FREE in my TPT store.

 Day 4: Johnny Appleseed

-Students read and learn about Johnny Appleseed through literature and an emergent reader.
+Students read and learn about Johnny Appleseed on day four.
 They learn about true/false statements and identify true/false statements about Johnny Appleseed.
-They can also compare and contrast themselves with him in the “Johnny Appleseed and Me” venn diagram.
+They also compare and contrast themselves with him using the “Johnny Appleseed and Me” Venn diagram.

 Day 5: Apple Fun

 I hope that gives you a good idea of what you’ll find inside.
-You can find the complete unit HERE in my TPT store.
+You can find the complete unit (including detailed lesson plans!)
+HERE.